nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: This week's Bible story looks at what happened after Adam and Eve
-    disobeyed God and how He planned a rescue so we could be His friends again.
+  intro: This week we look at the story of Noah.
+When God told Noah to build a
+    boat big enough for his whole family and two of every kind of animal, he obeyed!
-  video: Kg2lkCxjMg8
+  video: 4yzN0fUxjkQ
 blessing:
   heading: Benediction
-  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
-    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
-    Amen.
+  text: May our Lord Jesus Christ himself and God our Father, who loved us and by
+    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 5th July 2020
+subtitle: Sunday worship - 12th July 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!